 The S170C may be post mounted via the 8-32 (M4) tap in the side of the housing.

 The S170C Microscope Slide Power Meter Photodiode Sensor Head is designed to fit in the microscope slide holders of standard upright and inverted microscopes to measure the power at the sample plane.
 The active sensor is contained within a sealed housing, behind a neutral density (ND) filter with OD 1.5.
 A 20 mm x 20 mm indent above the ND filter accepts cover slips and immersion media.
 Immersion media (water, glycerol, oil, etc.) may be placed in this well directly over the ND filter, or a cover slip may be inserted first to simplify clean up.
+The S170C uses index matching gel in the gap between the neutral density filter and the sensor to minimize losses due to internal reflections at the air-glass interface.
+A detailed overview of these physical features is presented in the Optical Design tab.
 With a fast response time of 1 µs, minimum power of 10 nW, and resolution of 1 nW, this photodiode sensor is ideal for high-resolution power measurements of low-power illumination.
+The addition of water to a water dipping/ immersion objective always results in the absorption of some of the transmitted light, particularly in the near IR region.
+As such, power readings recorded without water will be higher than the values recorded with water.

 The back of the slide is engraved with the sensor specifications and a grid for aligning the beam.
 To take a power measurement, simply flip over the slide to expose the sensor to the objective.
 In inverted microscopes, the trans-illlumination lamp can be centered on the grid to ensure the sensor is centered on the beam.